tedneward/ProfBlog/content/devrel/activities.md

 ***Context***: The material is relatively stable (requiring little updates due to changes), and the principal aim is to educate and/or explain, with little interactivity or feedback required or needed.

+In some cases, the material is complex enough that supporting code samples, in line with the prose, are provided, and need to be larger than a "snippet" in order to get a complex concept across.
+(For example, explaining the concept of "middleware" in an HTTP stack usually requires demonstrating several files and separate and distinct "middleware agents" to get the concept across.)
+This means that it may be too complex to get across in a single [Article](#article) or [Blog post](#blog-post), and spread it across multiples of either will break the flow of understanding for the reader.

 ***Solution***: Identify one or two people on the DevRel team who are comfortable with long-form writing, and have them write material to form a book.
 (Alternatively, the material can come together from a variety of sources, such as internal engineers, but then the one or two people will be editors, rather than authors, bringing all the material together to feel like it is written in one style, and ensuring material does not substantively overlap.)
 This book can either be self-published (often in electronic form only) by the company, or published through an established publisher for greater reach.

 ***Consequences***: The cost of writing a book is extremely high to the author, often requiring a full-time effort for many months, leaving zero bandwidth to participate in many of the other activities.
 The author's brand recognition and credibility will improve after the book's publication, however, and often open doors for the author and the company due solely to its existence.